"Grief is the price we pay for love". ~ Queen Elizabeth

-Sometimes you don’t even realize the reason you have been avoiding people, places, or things is because you have been building walls.
-This requires a little self-assessment.
+Sometimes you don’t even realize you have been avoiding people, places, or things.
+Addressing avoidance requires a little self-assessment.
 If you have been creating distance between people and things that were meaningful to you before your loss, take some time to reflect on what that is all about.
-It isn’t always about an emotional wall, but it can be, so it is important spending some time with the idea.
+It isn't always about an emotional wall, but it can be, so it is important spending some time with the idea.

 Keep in mind, avoidance doesn’t always mean you have cut everyone out of your life and are spending all your time alone.
 Sometimes we swap out inner-circle people, who we love and care about most, for acquaintances.
 This can be a protective way of having contact but with people who feel "safer" because they do not require you to be as vulnerable to love and potential loss.